 - 1 teaspoon vanilla extract

-- Mix powdered sugar, water and vanilla in medium heat bowl until smooth.
+- In a medium bowl, add powdered sugar and vanilla.
+Add water or milk until desired consistency is reached.
 Drizzle over cooled baked goods or dessert.
 The glaze will harden in 20 to 30 minutes.

 - Lemon powdered sugar icing: Substitute 1/4 cup lemon juice for the water and omit the vanilla extract.